mcbloch/mcbloch.github.io/content/cv.md

   - name: 1ˢᵗ place CSCBE Belgian National Cybersec.
 Competition
     date: Mar.
 2022
     description:
-      A national competition where teams of 4 students between ages 18 and 25 are pitched against each other to solve as many challenges as possible.
+      A national competition where teams of 4 students are pitched against each other to solve as many cybersecurity challenges as possible.
       The finals contain a business round where you solve real cases in front of notable cybersecurity companies.
-Participated in the team "tetramonohedrons".
+      In 2022, my team got to take home the victory, with among the prizes a trip to DEFCON in Las Vegas.
   - name: 19ᵗʰ place ECSC European Cybersec.
 Competition
     date: Sep.
 2022
     description:
       A competition where every European country sends 10 participants until the ages of 25 to gather as many flags as possible in a combined Jeopardy and Attack-Defense CTF.
 hobbies:
   Sailing and diving will get me to the water.
 Curiosity and an esoteric idea will get me at my keyboard.
 Occasional guitar player and post-rock fan.
 ---